-Course Code: ENGL 0930-S01
+Course Code: ENGL 0930-S01 CRN:

 Creative Nonfiction: Writing the World is for students with a serious interest in writing narrative essays based on fact, research, interviews, and memory.
 Through assignments and revisions, students will hone their investigative, analytical, and creative skills, inspired by close readings of 20th century nonfiction writers, including Jamaica Kinkaid, Annie Dillard, John McPhee, and David Foster Wallace.
 This course is a prerequisite to advanced creative nonfiction writing courses in the Department of English and satisfies the Writing Requirement at Brown University.

 Students will explore and apply the techniques and narrative structures of creative nonfiction.
 Reading and writing focus on personal essays, memoir, science writing, travel writing, and other related subgenres.
 May serve as preparation for ENGL 1180.
 Writing sample may be required.

 Learn more about your instructor for this course.